- Sermon Notes

 APPL – What is the root of fear?

-- 1 John 4:18 tells us the root of fear is a fear of being punished.
+1 John 4:18 tells us the root of fear is the fear of being punished.

 1 John 4:18, . . . fear has to do with punishment.
 (NIV)

-- Many people are afraid because they have a dreadful feeling that judgment is hanging over their heads.
+• Many people are afraid because they have this dreadful, undeniable feeling that judgment is hanging over their heads.

-B. Jesus is the answer to all our fears
+B. Jesus Christ is the answer to all our fears

-- This is an important theme of Luke’s Gospel and it is a theme found throughout the rest of the Bible.
+2. This is an important theme in Luke’s Gospel and it is a theme found throughout the Bible.

 a.
 It’s been said that the Bible contains 365 references to “fear not” or variations of that phrase, one for each day of the year.

 b.
-The Lord’s presence is the answer to our fear.
+The angel’s words reveal that the Lord’s presence is the answer to our fear.

 Isaiah 41:10, Do not fear, for I am with you; do not anxiously look about you, for I am your God.
 I will strengthen you, surely I will help you, surely I will uphold you with My righteous right hand.

-- The Apostle John confirmed that the presence of God’s love is the remedy for our fears, the very reason why the angel declared, “Do not be afraid.”
+• The Apostle John confirmed that the presence of God’s love drives out our fears, which is why the angel declared, “Do not be afraid.”

 1 John 4:18, There is no fear in love.
 But perfect love drives out fear, because fear has to do with punishment.
 The one who fears is not made perfect in love.
 (NIV)

 APPL – God’s love is pure and perfect.
-God’s love answers our fears and gives us a confidence that all is well and will be well.
+God’s love answers our fears and gives us a confidence that all will be well.

 II.
 A Savior Has Been Born for You (11)